chloedia/chloedia/README.md

 - 👋 Hi, I’m @chloedia
 - 👀 I’m interested in AI and web dev
-- 🌱 I’m currently learning at ESILV machine learning and all kind of cool stuff/ currently auto teaching some cyber thinnngs
+- 🌱 I’m currently learning at ESILV machine learning and all kind of cool stuff/ currently self teaching some cyber thinnngs
 - 💞️ I’m looking for any advice towards data science
 - 📫 How to reach me : chloe.daems@edu.devinci.fr